-Measura able Goals Annual Report Requirement duct and/or sponsor a activities (as identified - Total Number of activities conducted below) that address e ach of issues identified Provide the details of each activity including: year. easures" every reporting MS4 Population at NOI submittal Minimum Number of activities conducted - description; - date; - management measures addressed; Population ≤10,000 Per 5 year permit term 2 - specifically targeted audience and; - approximate number of that - audience that was reached.
+Measura able Goals Annual Report Requirement Permittees must conduct and/or sponsor a minimum number of activities (as identified below) that address each of issues identified - Total Number of activities conducted below) that address each of issues identified under "management measures" every reporting year.
+Provide the details of each activity including: MS4 Population at NOI submittal Minimum Number of activities conducted - description; - date; - management measures addressed; Population ≤10,000 Per 5 year permit term 2 specifically targeted audience and; approximate number of that audience that was reached.
 10,001 ≤ Population ≤25,000 Per each reporting year 1 For sponsored activities only: -Identify if the event sponsored 25,001 ≤ Population ≤ 50,000 Per each reporting year 3 monetarily or as a donation in kind Population greater than or equal to 50,001 Per each reporting year 6